a-cube-io/acube-webhook-example-ts/README.md

-# Example of a webhook serever written in Typescrupt
+# Example of a A-CUBE webhook server written in Typescript

 This project is a sample implementation of a webhook that [checks the validity of A-Cube signature](https://docs.acubeapi.com/documentation/common/http-signature/#python).